is one of the popular things to do in Oahu amongst the many Honolulu

 Children 3 and Under (with an adult) - FREE

 The aquarium is located at 2777 Kalakaua Avenue, along the shore in Kapiolani Park.
 It is an easy walk from Waikiki towards Diamond Head.
 Tel Number (808) 923-9741

 For temporary and permanent exhibits, events, and educational classes, you may visit the Waikiki Aquarium Website for more information.

 Has the Waikiki Aquarium got you pumped up to see more animals?
 Walk across the street through Kapiolani Park, and you will discover the Honolulu Zoo.

-The Honolulu Zoo Exhibits include a Tropical Forest, African Savanna, Bird Sanctuary, Pacific Islands exhibit, and a Keiki Zoo.
+This Waikiki Zoo Exhibit include a Tropical Forest, African Savanna, Bird Sanctuary, Pacific Islands Exhibit, and a Keiki (Kids) Zoo.

 Look up when you're at the aquarium, and you'll see Diamond Head in